Wickes

-Wickes is a home improvement retailer and garden centre, based in the United Kingdom with more than 230 stores throughout the country.
-Its main business is the sale of supplies and materials, for homeowners and the building trade.
-It is listed on the London Stock Exchange.
+Wickes Group plc is a British home improvement retailer.
+It is the second largest home improvement retailer in the United Kingdom, behind B&Q. Whilst open to the general public, its sales of supplies and materials are predominantly orientated towards tradespeople.
+It is a specialist of kitchen and bathroom installations, with display showrooms at its locations.
+It was spun-off from Travis Perkins in April 2021.

+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-Wickes was founded by Henry Dunn Wickes, in Michigan, United States in 1854, and in 1972, Wickes Corporation, along with British builders merchant, Sankeys, opened its first store in the United Kingdom.
-By 1987, Wickes was trading from forty one locations, and was floated on the London Stock Exchange under the leadership of CEO, Henry Sweetbaum.
+In 1972, the United States–based Wickes Companies, whose operations included a chain of lumberyards, teamed with British builders merchant Sankeys to open the first Wickes store in the United Kingdom.
+By 1987, Wickes was trading from 41 locations, and was floated on the London Stock Exchange under the leadership of CEO, Henry Sweetbaum.
 Serious accounting irregularities, involving the overstatement of profits, were uncovered in June 1996.

-In November 1996, Bill Grimsey was appointed CEO, to oversee its recovery from the scandal, that saw its share price suspended and the banks foreclosing.
-In January 1997, Grimsey launched a rights issue, started an employee share scheme, and turned around the company to the point where it was bought by Focus Do It All, backed by Duke Street Capital, in September 2000.
+In November 1996, Bill Grimsey was appointed CEO, to oversee its recovery from the accounting scandal, that saw its share price suspended and the banks foreclosing.
+In January 1997, Grimsey launched a rights issue, started an employee share scheme, and turned around the company's image.

+In September 2000, Wickes was purchased by Focus Group, with backing from Duke Street Capital.
+This deal eventually made Focus Group the UK's second largest home improvement retailer, behind B&Q. Thirty-six Focus stores were rebranded to Focus DIY, growing Wickes from 131 stores in October 2000 to 172 in March 2004.

-Wickes grew from 131 stores in October 2000 to 172 in March 2004, including the rebranding of 36 stores of Focus DIY.
-Focus Group sold Wickes to Travis Perkins in December 2004.
+In December 2004, Focus Group sold Wickes to Travis Perkins.
 The sale was completed in February 2005.

-Wickes acquired seven stores from Focus DIY in October 2007, after Cerberus Capital took it over in June 2007 for £1; these stores were in Glossop, Mansfield, Penrith, Bulwell, Plumstead, Dumfries and Hereford.
+Wickes acquired seven stores from a struggling Focus DIY in October 2007, after Cerberus Capital took it over in June 2007 for £1; these stores were in Glossop, Mansfield, Penrith, Bulwell, Plumstead, Dumfries and Hereford.

 In December 1996, the management of Wickes decided to cut back its operations in France, Belgium and the Netherlands and to concentrate solely on its operations in the United Kingdom.
 All mainland operations in Europe were sold to the French do it yourself chain, Bricorama, in June 1997.
 The company's joint venture in South Africa ended in February 1997.

 In May 2011, it was announced that Wickes had purchased thirteen stores from the appointed administrators of Focus DIY, Ernst & Young, saving 345 jobs.
 By 2017, the company had over two hundred stores in the United Kingdom.
-In October 2016, Wickes announced plans to shut stores amid ‘uncertain trading’.